MarcelWinterot/nano-keras/README.md

 ## Overview

-### **nano-keras** is a compact implementation of [Keras](https://keras.io/) using only Python and NumPy.
-It's designed with the primary aim of deepening understanding about neural network fundamentals and their implementation at a lower level.
-While it might not match the speed or feature-rich capabilities of Keras, it serves as an educational project to explore the inner workings of neural networks
+### **nano-keras** is a deep learning library written in Python using [NumPy](https://numpy.org/).
+It's designed to handle the creation and training process of most neural network types, allowing you for quick and easy prototyping and deployment.

+### The project is heavily inspired by [Keras](https://keras.io/), the most popular deep learning API in the world, as I'm trying to implement my library in simmilar style and functionality to Keras

 ## Key Features

-### - Simplicity: Built using fundamental Python and NumPy functionalities, emphasizing simplicity and readability
+### - Simplicity: Built using Python and NumPy, making it easy to read and understand each part

 ### - Educational: Intended as a learning tool to understand neural network components at a lower level